kwan22/consistency/science.md

   <img src="./media/science/2a_hyper_1tile.webp" width="480"/>   <img src="./media/science/3a_hyper_1tile.webp" width="480"/> <br>
 In a similar vein, max height hypers always cornercorrect at 2-tile height.
 The tradeoff for vertical speed and precision is quite clear, with hypers having much more lenient frame windows but losing ~4f on average for a 1-tile alignment and ~10f for a 2-tile alignment, measured from the middle of their respective frame windows.

 3-tile alignment tells an interesting story.
 Cornercorrection on the upswing is still a 2f despite a small loss of speed due to gravity.
 Both full and 12f jump give good frame data for 3-tile alignment, but full jump actually has 4 deadframes at the very top.
 12f jump gives a continuous 15f window for alignment, as well as an 8f continuous window for floorsnap, where full jump would have a double 3f.
 This type of trajectory and ensuing frame pattern shows up in both [3arb jasig](https://discord.com/channels/403698615446536203/617809769322774533/1354968751262535691) and [7b heart demo](https://discord.com/channels/403698615446536203/617809769322774533/1353209624232464395).
-It can be argued that from a consistency perspective, releasing jump is preferred for 3-tile alignment to remove deadframes despite adding another variable in jump release timing, as even releasing jump up to 3 frames earlier than 12f still gives a massive, continuous window for a 3-tile alignment.
+It can be argued that releasing jump is preferred for 3-tile alignment to remove deadframes despite adding another variable in jump release timing, as even a 9f jump still gives a massive, continuous window for a 3-tile alignment.

 Below is a summary of the nominal frame data for these various types of jumps and canonical alignments.
-Exact frame data for specific geometries and movement options is largely case-by-case: these examples aim to highlight the common patterns. <br>
+Exact frame data for specific geometries and movement options is largely case-by-case: these examples aim to highlight some common patterns. <br>
   <img src="./media/science/tile_alignment_framedata.png" width="480"/>

   <img src="./media/science/3a_suite_final_cj.webp" width="480"/> <br>